nanoframework/nanoframework.github.io/content/getting-started-guides/getting-started-managed.md

 And last, but not the least: how to code a simple 'Hello World' C# application and deploy it to a target board.

 Check out other guides and tutorials.
 You may also want to join our [Discord channel](https://discordapp.com/invite/gCyBu8T), where you'll find a supportive community to discuss your ideas and help you in case you get stuck on something.

+And now, to know more about GPIO, ADC, DAC, I2C, SPI, UART/Serial Ports, see our [beginner series](./beginner-explained.md) guiding you with theory and practice.